-The City of Santa Barbara (City) adopted a citywide MEA in 1979, a Historic Resources component was added in 2002 when the MEA Guidelines for Historic Resources were adopted separately.
-Since then, significant case law and updated local ordinances and guidelines for evaluating historical resources funder CEQA have been established.
+The City of Santa Barbara (City) adopted a citywide MEA in 1979.
+A Historic Resources component was added in 2002 when the MEA Guidelines for Historic Resources were adopted separately.
+Since then, significant case law and updated local ordinances and guidelines for evaluating historic resources under CEQA have been established.